snowmobiletrails.com

 Tofte [maps]

-From Hwy 61 in Tofte, drive north on the Sawbill Trail (County Road 2) about 4 1/2 miles to parking area; or, ride the access trail on Hwy 61 just west of Bluefin Bay and ride about 4 miles to Corridor Trail.
+From Hwy 61 in Tofte, drive north on the Sawbill Trail (County Road 2) about 4 1/2 miles to parking area; or, ride the access trail on Hwy 61 just west of Bluefin Bay and ride about 4 miles to North Shore State Snowmobile Trail.

 Tofte Lodging and Dining